LABORATORIES

 Laboratory of Climatology and Atmospheric Environment

 The Laboratory of Climatology and Atmospheric Environment (LACAE) specialises in the study of climate change on various time and space scales, urban climatology, studies on the ozone layer, measurements of ultraviolet radiation, meteorological parameters and air quality, climatic effects from aircraft emissions and impacts of weather/climate variability and air quality on human health.
 The members of LACAE have long experience in teaching in undergraduate and postgraduate courses and have supervised many undergraduate and postgraduate theses in the fields of climatology and the atmospheric environment.
-It is equipped with:

 • One Brewer MK IV monochromator measuring columnar amounts of ozone, SO2 and NO2.